kfly8/Result-Simple/README.md

 `Result::Simple` is a dead simple perl-ish result type.

-Result type is a type constraint that can represent either success or failure.
-This pattern is used in modern languages such as Haskell, Rust, Go, etc to handle errors and effectively manage the flow of control.
+Result type represents a function's outcome as either success or failure, enabling safer error handling and more effective control flow management.
+This pattern is common in modern languages like Haskell, Rust, and Go.

 In perl, this pattern is also useful.
 And this module provides a simple way to use it.
 This module does not wrap return value in an object.
 Just return a tuple of `(Data, Undef)` or `(Undef, Error)`.